-Concentrates are exactly what they sound like: a super concentrated version of the cannabis flower.
+Cannabis concentrates are exactly what they sound like: a super concentrated version of the cannabis flower.
 Concentrates technically count as any cannabis material left over at the end of the extraction process.

 The process involves using solvents, such as butane and carbon dioxide, to isolate the compounds you want, like THC and CBD, from the cannabis plant.
 Basically, pressure and carbon dioxide are used in unison to separate plant material.
 Words like wax, shatter, sap and oil often refer to the texture of the concentrate.